kiwiirc/jitsimeet-patches/README.md

 ## About

 This repository contains a set of patches to Jitsi Meet's Prosody plugins for use with [kiwiirc/plugin-conference].
-The purpose of these patches is to mirror the access control model and user identity from the IRC environment to the XMPP conference room.
+The purpose of these patches is to mirror the access control model and user identity from the IRC environment to the Jitsi conference room.

 The patches are necessary when using `{ "conference.secure": true }` in your KiwiIRC client config.

-You will need a separate Jitsi Meet installation for KiwiIRC, as the patches will make the services incompatible with other uses.
+You will need to host your own Jitsi Meet server for secured KiwiIRC conference calls, as the patches will make the services incompatible with other public Jitsi servers.

 ## Prerequisites

-Before proceeding, you'll need to complete the installation of the Jitsi Meet backend, including the optional `jitsi-meet-tokens` package.
-See [Jitsi Meet's instructions].
+Before proceeding, you'll need to complete the installation of the Jitsi Meet backend.
+Using the apt repository mentioned in [Jitsi Meet's instructions], install the `jitsi-meet` and `jitsi-meet-tokens` packages. e.g. `apt-get install jitsi-meet jitsi-meet-tokens`.

 A few hints:

-- As of September 2018, the `jitsi-meet-tokens` depends on `prosody-trunk`, rather than the `prosody` package available in the main Ubuntu 16.04 repositories.
-See [Prosody's documentation] for use of their apt repository.
+- `jitsi-meet-tokens` currently has a dependency on `prosody-trunk`, rather than the `prosody` package available in the main Ubuntu 16.04 repositories.
+See [Prosody's documentation] to add their apt repository as a package source on your system.
 - The Jitsi Meet packaging may have issues on Ubuntu 18.04.
 - Use an interactive shell when installing `jitsi-meet` because the packages will ask questions via debconf during installation and errors will occur if no debconf frontend is available.
 - Install `nginx` **before** `jitsi-meet` if you want the `jitsi-meet` package to automatically create an nginx site configuration for you.